piero-g/almadl-journals-layout/README.md

 If you have also sponsors or support organizations please change `$sponsor` to "true", thus to display an otherwise inappropriate separator.

-### Other styles
+### Clear Style

 The theme comes with `clear-style` enabled by default.
-It changes the style of buttons, forms, separators and some other elements as the Announcements in home (greyed and in a box in bigger screens).
+It changes the style of buttons, forms, separators and some other elements as the Announcements in home (grayed and in a box in bigger screens).
 This style is meant to provide a more modern and clean experience.

 If you need or prefer to stick with a layout as similar as possible to the default OJS 2.4.X than you should set this to "false".

+There are a few other options dependent for this style:

+- the default gray color of boxes and forms can be edited with `$clear-color`.
+A darker color is calculated, for buttons and other elements;
-`$button-border-rad` is an additional parameter that alter the border radius of buttons and forms; the default value offers rounded corners, other values are suggested in the comment.
+- `$button-border-rad` is an additional parameter that alter the border radius of buttons and forms; the default value offers rounded corners, other values are suggested in the comment;
+- if you want the Announcements box to go on the right of the home text, in wide screens, use `$announcements-box-top`, else it will go on the right of the current issue TOC;
+- you can also edit the color used to give focus on input forms with `$input-focus` and set a different transition for links, buttons and input forms with `$transitions`.

+### Other Styles

+- if the journal has an annual frequency, you can hide redundant year indication from the archive with `annual-issue`;
+- if you are not using `clear-style` but you want to load Font Awesome (currently the old version 4.7) you can set `$font-awesome` to true.

+### HTML galleys

+If you are publishing articles in HTML format, this layout provides a specific solution with the module in `./lib/_fulltext-html.scss`.
+Bear in mind that the actual rules invoked by this module needs to be adapted, depending on the actual structure of your HTML.

+The code available here is based on HTML galleys prepared via my [Markdown Workflow](https://github.com/piero-g/markdown-workflow), and some embedded css rules are implied for each article.

 ## Notice